sweattep/ancient_quotes/README.md

 >Let our lord now command your servants who are before you to seek out a man who is skillful in playing the lyre, and when the harmful spirit from God is upon you, he will play it, and you will be well.”

 >the singers in front, the musicians last, between them virgins playing tambourines:

+>Sons of men, how long will you obscure my honor, love emptiness and seek lies: forever?

+>Because the sentence against an evil deed is not executed speedily, the heart of the children of man is fully set to do evil.

+>May he judge your people with righteousness, and your poor with justice!